-Three Months ed June 30, the Six Months nded June 30, (In millions) 2019 2019 Cash paid for amounts included in the measurement of lease liabilities \$ 27.4 \$ 46.8 Operating lease assets obtained in exchange for lease obligations \$ 7.3 \$ 12.7
+Three Months September 30, the Nine Months ed September 30, (In millions) 2019 2019 Cash paid for amounts included in the measurement of lease liabilities \$ 23.5 \$ 70.3 Operating lease assets obtained in exchange for lease obligations \$ 4.6 \$ 17.3

-In March 2019 we entered into a share purchase agreement with FUJIFILM under which FUJIFILM will acquire all of the outstanding shares of our subsidiary that owns our biologics manufacturing operations in Hillerød, Denmark.
-As a result, \$2.2 million of operating lease assets and \$2.2 million of operating lease liabilities were reclassified to assets and liabilities held for sale in our condensed consolidated balance sheets as of June 30, 2019.
-For additional information on the proposed divestiture of our Hillerød, Denmark manufacturing operations, please read Note 3, Divestitures, to these condensed consolidated financial statements.
+On August 1, 2019, we completed our sale of all of the outstanding shares of our subsidiary that owned our biologics manufacturing operations in Hillerød, Denmark to FUJIFILM.
+This transaction included \$2.2 million of operating lease assets and \$2.2 million of operating lease liabilities.
+For additional information on the divestiture of our Hillerød, Denmark manufacturing operations, please read Note 3, Divestitures, to these condensed consolidated financial statements.